haoruiii/haoruiii.github.io/_projects/en-us/gsi_fa26-soc-310.md

 - This is the first discussion section for the students in the semester.
 - Students have been assigned into groups of 4 or 5, based primarily on their topic(s) of interest.
-- Their main goal for this week is to complete Assignment #1, whose main part is an essay describing the context of their project, clearly and precisely stating their research question, and conceptualizing necessary terms.
+- Their main goal for this week is to complete **Assignment #1**, whose main part is an essay describing the context of their project, clearly and precisely stating their research question, and conceptualizing necessary terms.

 #### Students’ Current Status

+In the lectures before this section, students have learned

+1. Structure / Elements of Research Questions
+  - A research question involves:
+    - a specific population
+    - two or more factors
+    - a (causal) relationship between the factors
+  - *Reflection: The ideas here may not always be the case, but I think they make sense given it's a mandatory methods class for undergraduate sociology majors.*
+2. Conceptualization
+  - *Reflection: Students seem to more or less mix up conceptualization and operationalization.*
+3. Characteristics of Good (310) Research Questions
+  - *Reflection: This part seems clear for student so far, and I need to see their specific responses to provide further feedback.*

+In the Assignment #1 instructions, students are told

+1. how to use Google Scholar to search papers (quotation marks and boolean connectors)
+  - *Reflection: Students may not know exactly how these functions work.*
+2. the existence of *Annual Review of Sociology*
+  - *Reflection: Students are not provided further details on how to search within this journal.*

+When coming to sections, students will

+1. have made up a beginning idea about their research question
+2. each has written a summary for the one article of their choice, which is one of the many in their literature review

 #### ZPD

+If I, as a more knowledgeable other (MKO), assist the students, they should be able to

+- master the elements and good characteristics of research questions, therefore applying them to create their own projects
+- differentiate conceptualization from operationalization
+- know and employ Google Scholar searching techniques
+- know and use additional resources for paper searching and citation
+- set up their research question to an appropriate scale

 #### Teaching Goals